-The ETM System's distributed, scalable architecture allows for remote, centrally managed, enterprise-wide visibility into telecommunications security, usage and status, enforcement of corporate telephony security and usage Policies, and real-time notification of security or usage violations or teleo alarms.
+For large enterprises with geographically separated offices, a LAN, WAN, or the Internet can interconnect the separate components of the ETM System.
+This distributed, scalable architecture allows for remote, centrally managed, enterprise-wide visibility into telecommunications usage and status, enforcement of corporate telephony security and usage Policies, and real-time notification in specified instances of security or usage violations or telco alarms.

 Remote, centralized management enables leveraging of personnel expertise, with fewer security and telecommunications personnel required to manage dispersed telecommunications resources.
-Larger enterprises with dispersed telecommunications resources can monitor all of those resources, both remote and local, simultaneously from the ETM System Console.
+Larger enterprises with dispersed telecommunications resources can monitor all of those resources, both remote and local, simultaneously from a single ETM System Console.

-Each communication link between components of the ETM System is protected through FIPS/NIST-certified Triple DES (3DES) encryption.
+Each communication link between components of the ETM System is protected through Triple DES (3DES) encryption.
+Communication between the Management Server and Client can also be encrypted with AES.
+The UTA Appliance and SIP Proxy can also use AES encryption for communication with the Management Server.